tcet-opensource/documentation/blog/2023-04-01-blog-guidlines/index.md

     url: https://github.com/author1
     image_url: https://github.com/author2.png
 ```
+#### Important things to take note of:
-`url:` can also be an authors' personal website or portfolio.
+- `url:` can also be an authors' personal website or portfolio.
+- `image_url:` requires a user to have a profile pic on their Github Account.
+We recommend to append a Github Profile Icon.

 :::